JiyaBera/summer-internship2025_D23IT163/README.md

 - Completed Category Management module using dummy data for testing and layout structuring.
 - Implemented add, update, and delete functionalities with proper state handling.

+Work Update (19/06/25)

+->Watched Redux tutorials to understand integration with React for effective state management.

+->Started working on implementing a dialog box component, laying the groundwork for interactive UI elements.
 ---

 ## 🌐 Current Project